ibisba/handbook/pages/access/tans_hub.md

 * The data should specify if it is an input or an output of the step.
 * The final reports should be specified as documents and associated with the project.

-### What Hub Structure will the Information be Incorporated to
+### What IBISBAKHub Structure will the Information be Incorporated to
-* Project structure to be decided by the Facility Operator in conjunction with the Hub representative
+* Project structure to be decided by the Facility Operator in conjunction with the IBISBAKHub representative